Initiatives to Enhance Disaster Preparedness in Buildings

 Installation of Yuremasu Seismographs

 With the aim of conducting elevator safety shutdowns and preventing lock-in accidents whenever an earthquake occurs directly beneath Tokyo, Mitsubishi Estate has installed Yuremasu seismographs developed by Mieruka Bousai Co., Ltd. in various facilities in the Tokyo metropolitan area, operated by the Mitsubishi Estate Group.
 The system rapidly conveys seismic P-wave data measured at each facility to high-rise buildings in the Marunouchi area, making it possible to implement safety measures that include emergency shutdowns of elevators prior to the arrival of strong swaying.
-This is the first instance in Japan of a general real estate developer to implement seismic data communication network independently anticipating an epicentral earthquake.

 Installation of Damage Level Evaluation System